dtrizna/nebula/README.md

   - ~~anomaly detection on red team host~~ see `_auditd_c_fasttext.ipynb`
 - ~~consider unification of pre-processing to represent same/similar data as Sysmon/Speakeasy/(what Win telemetry uses Vanquish)?~~
   Sort of done -- removed all non-essential stuff, left only fields, that can be replicated in case of Sysmon.
 See `utils.contants.AUDITD_FIELDS`
+- ~~check what telemetry we have on Windows machines~~
+  Standard structure, but unusual EventIDs...